ajgallant/mtg-downloader/README.md

 ## Future Enhancements

-- Select the image size and quality from the small, normal, and large image URIs.
+- Select the image size and quality from three URIs: small, normal, and large.
 - Asynchronous transfer of images and search results.
-- Short or long set name may be used for the card image directory name.
+- Initialize the ``mtg-downloader`` Python module and define interface v1.

 ## Note

-- Make sure to comply with the terms of use of the Scryfall API and the API usage policies when using the scripts.
+- Make sure to comply with the terms of use of the Scryfall API and the API usage policies.
 - The proper functioning of the scripts relies on the availability of the Scryfall API.
 Ensure that the API is accessible and operational before running the scripts.
 - These scripts are provided "as is" without any warranty.
 The author assumes no responsibility for any damages arising from the use of these scripts.